Skip to content

 Fox on iPad

 • iPhone — An adaptive, push-based layout for compact screens.
 You move between the Navigator, Browser, and Detail as separate views rather than seeing all three at once.
+The segmented view-mode picker moves to the trailing nav bar; Add, Filter, and Search live in the bottom toolbar.

 All three platforms share the same data through iCloud — start on one device, continue on another.
 See iCloud Sync.